neckerio/cautious_guacamole/README.md

 - Here are some points
 - these ones are dashes
-- not sure if I have to do it on all of them (I do)
+- not sure if I have to do it on all of them
+	- I now know I do

 1. I hear that numbers work too